 3. Clean the Area

-Next, thoroughly wet a rag with hydrogen peroxide and press it to your floor.
+Next, thoroughly wet a rag with hydrogen peroxide or an enzyme spray and press it to your floor.
 If the vomit has begun to stain the wood, the stain will transfer itself to your rag, and the peroxide will clean your floor.
 Don’t leave the rag pressed on the floor for too long, as it may discolor the wood.
 Only apply the rag long enough to lift the stain.

 4. Sanitize & Dry the Area